4cademy/Solanswer_hackaTUM_2024/README.md

 # JetSetters

 ## Overview
-JetSetters is a JetBrains IDE plugin designed to provide developers with instant AI-driven documentation and code insights.
-Utilizing Google Cloud's Retrieval Augmented Generation (RAG) system, JetSetters answers coding questions by accessing relevant resources and documentation, particularly focused on the Solana blockchain ecosystem.
+**This project consists of three parts.**

+1) A workflow to enhance LLMs with documentation and ecosystem-related data via Google Cloud's Retrieval Augmented Generation (RAG) system.
+As an example, we enhance `Gemini 1.5 Pro` with the `Solana Developer Documentation`.
+2) The `JetSetters Plugin` hocks into the Google Cloud backend to make use of our enhanced AI model.
+It is designed to provide developers with instant AI-driven documentation and code insights directly within the JetBrains IDEs. (see installation guide below)
+3) The `Solanswer Website` (https://solanswer.vercel.app/) provides a web version of our AI agent.
+It is capable of answering in-depth questions regarding the Solana Documentation.

 ## Features
 - **Instant Documentation Access:** Ask coding questions and receive real-time answers from the Solana Developer Docs or all other resources.